lynleyaldridge/webpage/content/post/2021-01-08-making-this-blog/index.en.markdown

 Here are some of the resources I found most useful:

-* Alison Hill's [Up and Running with Blogdown](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/).
+* Alison Hill's [Up and running with blogdown](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/).
 As tweeted below, Alison has recently written an updated post to reflect changes to blogdown and the Hugo Academic theme - now ["Wowchemy"](https://wowchemy.com/)):

 {{<tweet 1344727166228058114 >}}

-* The slides from [Summer of blogdown](https://summer-of-blogdown.netlify.app/), and [Up and Running with blogdown: A workshop for the Portland R User Group](https://alison.rbind.io/slides/blogdown-workshop-slides.html), also by Alison Hill.
+* The slides from [Summer of blogdown](https://summer-of-blogdown.netlify.app/), and [Up and running with blogdown: A workshop for the Portland R User Group](https://alison.rbind.io/slides/blogdown-workshop-slides.html), also by Alison Hill.
 * The reference guide [blogdown: Creating Websites with R Markdown](https://bookdown.org/yihui/blogdown/) by Yihui Xie, Amber Thomas and Alison Presmanes Hill (note that this is currently being updated due to changes to blogdown and Hugo)
 * Annie Lyu's [Fun blogdown in R to design a personal website](https://annielyu.com/slides/isugg/blogdown_aa#6)
 * Martin Frigaard's [How to build a website with blogdown in R](https://www.storybench.org/how-to-build-a-website-with-blogdown-in-r/)